pekwm/pekwm/doc/autoproperties.md

 Toggles the use of placing rules for this client.

+**Placement (string)**

+Sets the placement model for the given client overriding the default placement model set in the configuration.
+String is a space separated list of placement models to try.

 **Role (string)**

 Apply this autoproperty on clients that have a WM\_WINDOW\_ROLE hint